Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 Jump to:

-Edamame Hummus is a rich and high in protein appetizer dip made using edamame beans (green soya bean).
-This dip is popularly sold at Trader Joe but making your own at home is much more economical and the taste is also much better than the store-bought tub.
+This dip is popularly sold at Trader Joe’s, but making your own at home is much more economical, and the taste is also much better than the store-bought tub.

 Health Benefits Of Edamame

-Pronounced as eh-da-ma-meh, these young soybeans are one of the few plant-based foods that are considered a complete protein.
+Pronounced as eh-da-ma-meh, these young soybeans are one of the few plant-based foods considered a complete protein.
 One cup of cooked edamame beans contains about 18 grams of protein.
 This is about 36% of the daily recommended intake for protein.

 Edamame beans are also a good source of fiber.
 One cup of cooked edamame beans contains about 8 grams of fiber.
 This is about 32% of the daily recommended intake of fiber.

-These green soya beans are a good source of several vitamins, including vitamin C, folate, and vitamin K.
+These green soya beans are a good source of several vitamins, including vitamin C, folate, and K.

 Edamame beans contain phytonutrients, such as isoflavones and saponins, that have many health benefits.

-Isoflavones can help to protect against cancer, heart disease, and osteoporosis while saponins can help to lower cholesterol levels and protect against cancer.
+Isoflavones can help to protect against cancer, heart disease, and osteoporosis, while saponins can help to lower cholesterol levels and protect against cancer.

 Ingredients